-E. In Nevada, the rights and privileges of a Spendthrift Trust are clearly defined by statute and do not depend on court decisions or interpretations for the validity of the Trust.
+E. In Nevada, the statutes clearly define the rights and privileges of a Spendthrift Trust.
+As such, they do not depend on court decisions or interpretations for the validity of the Trust.

-F. State of Nevada does not charge registration fees, annual reporting fees or any other recurring fess charged for the Trust to remain valid.
-In addition, the Trusts are also not required to maintain a Resident Agent in the State of Nevada.
+F. State of Nevada does not charge registration fees, annual reporting fees or fees for the Trust to remain valid.
+In addition, the statutes do not require such Trusts to maintain a Resident Agent in the State of Nevada.

-If the one who formed the trust, referred to as the grantor or settlor, is also a trust beneficiary, the trust can potentially provide asset protection if the following is also true about the trust:
+The one who formed the trust is the settlor (a.k.a grantor).
+With the proper statutes, when the settlor is also a beneficiary, it can still provide asset protection.
+That is the case if the following is also true about the trust:

 - It has an independent trustee (not a blood relative, controlled employee or agent of yours).

 - It does not require distributions of income or principal.
 (Instead, the payouts are subject to the trustee’s judgment.)